NiruNeilNix/john-ai/README.md

-# JOHN AI THE CEO OF AI [supposedly] (real, not clickbait)
+# JOHN AI THE CEO OF AI (allegedly) (real, not clickbait)

-# JohnAI is a Chatbot AI created for my Intelligent Systems course midterm project
+JohnAI is a Chatbot AI created for my Intelligent Systems course midterm project

-Uses phi3, svelte, and all that stuff
+Powered by: Powered by: Phi-3 AI model, Svelte, Ollama, and my hopes and dreams.
+Purpose: Answer inquiries regarding its creator (Me)

-**WARNING: John has social anxeity so he probably won't respond properly all the time :( He's trying**
+**WARNING: JohnAI has social anxeity so he probably won't respond properly all the time :( He's trying**